TwP/dotfiles/launchbar/README.md

 LaunchBar looks for custom actions.

 We also need to compile all the `*.applescript` files into binary `*.scpt` files that LaunchBar can execute.
-The applescript files are great for humans and `git` version control, but they are not so great for LaunchBar.
+The Applescript files are great for humans and `git` version control, but they are not so great for LaunchBar.
 We can use the `osacompile` command to compile the `*.applescript` files into `*.scpt` file equivalents.
 Then we can copy the `*.lbaction` folders to the correct location.